 |Can be used for all content formats and channels||Uses a simplified model of user behavior||Best for blogging, video blogging and, generally, longer content formats|

-So can we take the best of both worlds and create a hybrid?
+Can we take the best of both worlds and create a hybrid?
 I think so.
-One way is to insert the business score into the stages of the buyer’s journey.
+One way is to add the business score into the stages of the buyer’s journey.